-The tax base depends on plot location and purpose and is normally determined pursuant to cadastral value of a land plot or its size.
+The tax base depends on plot location and plot type and is determined pursuant to cadastral value of a land plot or its size.
 The tax base is established in BYN per hectare.

 The Tax Code provides for a number of land plot categories that are exempt from, or not subject to, land tax in Belarus.

-Local state authorities are authorised to increase (decrease) the land tax rates by a coefficient that should not exceed 2.5.
-However, the reduced coefficient of 2 will be applied starting from 1 January 2020.
+Local state authorities are authorised to increase (decrease) the land tax rates by a coefficient that should not exceed 2.

 Land tax is deductible for CIT purposes.